 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children/young people are respected and valued.
-We are alert to the signs of abuse and neglect and follow procedures to ensure that children receive effective support and protection.
+We are alert to the signs of abuse and

 At Beaconhill Community Primary School, pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
-This policy has been written with reference to key statutory guidance (as referenced throughout).

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership, Northumberland Children's and Adults Safeguarding Partnership (NCASP).
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership Northumberland Children's and Adult's Strategic Safeguarding Partnership(NCASP).